Iulia-plesu/File_Organizer/README.md

 # File Organizer

-File Organizer is a smart, AI-powered tool to automatically sort, categorize, and describe your downloaded files.
-It moves files into organized folders, generates insightful summaries, and provides a beautiful web dashboard for easy management.
+## 🚀 Overview
+File Organizer is an intelligent file management system designed to bring order to your cluttered downloads folder.
+This Python-based application leverages AI technology to automatically analyze, categorize, and organize your files while maintaining meaningful file names.

+### What It Does
+The application continuously monitors your downloads folder, automatically sorting files into appropriate category folders (like images, documents, archives, etc.).
+It intelligently cleans up file names by removing random strings, timestamps, and UUIDs while preserving the meaningful parts of the name.
+For example, a file named "document_report_abc123def_20250819.pdf" becomes simply "document_report.pdf".

+### Key Benefits
+- **Automated Organization**: No more manual sorting of files
+- **Clean Naming**: Files are renamed intelligently while preserving important information
+- **Visual Management**: Web-based dashboard for easy file management
+- **AI Integration**: Uses Gemini AI for smart file descriptions and categorization
+- **History Tracking**: Maintains a detailed log of all file operations

 ## ✨ Features
 - **Automatic File Organization:** Instantly sort files into category folders (images, documents, videos, etc.)